botleg/botleg.github.io/_posts/2015-09-06-implement-elaticsearch-in-jekyll-blog.markdown

 ---
-summary: Botleg is a blog where you can find tutorials and techniques in web development, big data analysis, databases, cloud computing and anything related to technology.
+summary: Elaticsearch is a database used for full-text searching and Jekyll is a static blog generator.
+In this article, we will see how to implement Elaticsearch based searching to a Jekyll blog.
 title: Implement Elaticsearch in Jekyll blog
 layout: post
 gh: https://github.com/botleg/elasticsearch-jekyll/